GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/2024/HTB/Corporate.md

 <..SNIP..>
 ```

-After going deeper into this, I will enumerate subdomains in order to see if there is something useful:
+Before going deeper into this, I will enumerate subdomains in order to see if there is something useful:

 ```bash
 ❯ ffuf -w /opt/SecLists/Discovery/DNS/subdomains-top1million-5000.txt -mc all -H "Host: FUZZ.corporate.htb" -u http://corporate.htb -fs 175